2017-07-10 - MORE UPS-THEMED MALSPAM PUSHING KOVTER/NEMUCOD RANSOMWARE

 NOTES:

-- Figured out why I wasn't seeing the Nemucod infections as reported by My Online Security.
+- Figured out why I wasn't seeing the Nemucod infections as reported by others.

 - The php.exe file used during the infection process wouldn't work without MSVCR110.dll.